 Substitutions made within two months of original enrollment: No Fee.
-Substitutions made more than two months but less than six months from original enrollment: \$25 Substitution Fee.
+If substitute requires text book: \$15 Book Fee.
+Substitutions made more than two months but less than six months from original enrollment: \$25 Administrative Fee plus Book Fee (see above) if applicable.